irelandIEKBS

 Economic Significance

-Killybegs Port is a cornerstone of the local economy in County Donegal, enhancing connectivity within the fishing industry while promoting sustainable practices that benefit the surrounding community.
+Killybegs Port is a cornerstone of the local community in County Donegal, enhancing the fishing industry, supporting local economies, and promoting sustainable practices, solidifying its position as a vital maritime gateway on Ireland's Atlantic coast.

 Regional economic impact and significance